pushme-pullyou/pushme-pullyou.github.io/tootoo12/README.md

 typical menu items

-* Click the pencil icon to edit the file on GitHub
+* Click the octocat icon to edit the file on GitHub
+* lick title to view in CMS
+* Click window icon to open in new tab
-* Reads Markdown files
+* Reads and renders Markdown files
+* Displays all file types
 * Supports location hash
 * Obtains filenames and files via GitHub API
 * Mobile-friendly sliding hamburger menu
+* Working breadscrumbs

 ### Vision